About the program

 You must live within one of the following Seattle zip codes in order to qualify for Energy Assistance through Centerstone.
 If you live within the following zip codes, please proceed to “Income Eligibility.”

 *Some residents of these zip codes may be served by other agencies if they are not within the Seattle City limits.
-If you are unsure if your home is located within our service area, you may call our office (206-812-4940).
+If you are unsure if your home is located within our service area, please call our office (206-812-4940).
 If you do not live in any of these zip codes, you may be served by Multi-Service Center (south of Seattle) or Hopelink (north/east of Seattle).
 Please contact them for more information.

 2) Determine Your Income Eligibility